doctor500/cv/index.md

 Maintained 100+ backend services in multi-cloud Kubernetes cluster, Gitlab CI pipeline & runners to fulfill 24/7 business needs.

-- 1) Decreased AWS infra cost for development by up to 50% hourly by planning and executing cloud cost-saving activities.
+- 1) Decreased AWS infra cost for application development by up to 50% hourly by planning and executing cloud cost-saving activities based on resource utilization metrics.
 - 2) Provided 100% configuration visibility to prevent backend misconfiguration cases by improving GTF product-level (Selly Keyboard) backend release processes using open-source secret and configuration management (Vault).
 - 3) Create transformation for 400+ existing production-level AWS resources to Code-based configuration and integrate them with cloud cost analysis.
 - 4) Scaled up culture-sharing as knowledge dissemination on a team scale by creating sharing session framework.